Zywave/booster/src/_areas/blog/posts/2022-01-20-release-notes-january-2022.md

 layout: blog
 type: blogPost
 title: "Release Notes - January 2022 "
-description: Table gets mobile friendly, dialogs get native, and more!
+description: Table gets mobile friendly, select all coming to a dropdown near you, and more!
 date: 2022-01-20T15:29:36.680Z
 hideToc: false
 tags: